Weighted Blankets for Dementia-Related Agitation

 The trial information does not specify whether you need to stop taking your current medications.
 It seems likely that you can continue them, but it's best to check with the trial coordinators.

-Is using a weighted blanket safe for people with dementia?
+What prior data suggests that weighted blankets are safe for people with dementia?

 ML